mgechev/revive/RULES_DESCRIPTIONS.md

 ## confusing-results

-_Description_: Function or methods that return multiple, no named, values of the same type may induce to error.
+_Description_: Function or methods that return multiple, no named, values of the same type may induce error.
 This rule warns on those cases.

 _Configuration_: N/A